trezor/blockbook/docs/api.md

     - *txids*: *tokenBalances* + list of txids, subject to  *from*, *to* filter and paging
     - *txslight*:  *tokenBalances* + list of transaction with limited details (only data from index), subject to  *from*, *to* filter and paging
     - *txs*:  *tokenBalances* + list of transaction with details, subject to  *from*, *to* filter and paging
+- *filter*: specifies what tokens (xpub addresses/tokens) are returned by the request (default *nonzero*)
+    - *inputs*: Return transactions sending inputs to this xpub
+    - *outputs*: Return transactions sending outputs to this xpub
+    - *tokens*: Only return token transfers
+    - *0*: Omit all token transfers.
+Returns only base coin transactions.
-- *filter*: filter tokens by their GUID or 0 for non-token transfers.
-Set to the Token GUID (uint32) for coin types such as Syscoin, to filter transactions by that token.
-Set to 0 to show only non-token related transactions (applicable only to coins which support tokens)
+    - *uint32*: Set to the Token GUID (uint32) for coin types such as Syscoin, to filter transactions by that token.
-- *contract*: return only transactions which affect specified contract (applicable only to coins which support contracts)
+- *contract*: return only transactions which affect specified contract (applicable only to Ethereum)

 Response: